 Please note that some of the links in this article are affiliate links.
 That means that if you decide to click on one of these links and buy a test Family History Daily may receive a small amount of revenue.
 This revenue helps us support the running of this site but it does not influence the information we have shared.
 Our goal, first and foremost, is to provide you with accurate information that will help you in your research.

-The chart on this page and associated data was reviewed and updated on 09/05/18.
+The chart on this page and associated data was reviewed and updated on 08/15/2024.

 Quick DNA Test Recommendations

-Below is a quick breakdown of the top 5 DNA tests on the market and our recommendations for what to choose if you’re in a hurry.
+Below is a quick breakdown of the top four DNA tests on the market and our recommendations for what to choose if you’re in a hurry.
 Below that you will find a complete guide with detailed information on each of the top test kits.

 The truth is that any one of the leading DNA companies will do a good job of providing you with reports and tools that can help you understand your family’s genetic past.

-It is up to you to weigh the pros and cons and decide which test best fits your needs.
-The guide on this page provides in-depth information about the top DNA tests on the market to help you do just that.
+The guide on this page provides in-depth information about the top DNA tests on the market to help you answer your particular questions.

-For help understanding the accuracy of DNA testing read this article.
+For help understanding the accuracy of DNA testing, read this article.

 A Guide to Finding the Right Genealogy DNA Test for You

 Below we have included both a quick comparison chart that looks at each DNA testing option side by side and a detailed breakdown of each section in that chart.
-We’ve covered Family Tree DNA, MyHeritage DNA, AncestryDNA and 23andMe in our comparison because these four companies are the main trusted providers of genetic genealogy tests in the current market.
+We’ve covered FamilyTreeDNA, MyHeritage DNA, AncestryDNA and LivingDNA in our comparison because these four companies are the main trusted providers of genetic genealogy tests in the current market.

 We have zeroed in on autosomal tests only.
 These tests are used to give you the ancestry percentages and cousin matching most people are seeking.
-If you are interested in YDNA (paternal line only, for men) or mtDNA (maternal line only) you can find these tests at Family Tree DNA.
-23andMe also offers limited motherline and fatherline results as part of this main ancestry test.
+If you are interested in Y-DNA (paternal line only, for males) or mtDNA (maternal line only) you can find these tests at FamilyTreeDNA or LivingDNA.

 We hope that this guide helps you begin (or continue) the exciting journey into genetic genealogy research.